netohost/netohost/README.md

   <p>

 - 👋 Hi, I’m <a href="">@netohost
-- 👀 I’m interested in python, java, c#, html, css and everything i need to learn!
+- 👀 I’m interested in obtain knowledge and everything i need to learn!
-- 🌱 I’m currently learning all the lenguages mentioned ahead.
+- 🌱 I’m currently learning SQL, HTML, CSS, JavaScript and C#.
 - 💞️ I’m looking to collaborate on any project that i could be useful!
 - 📫 How to reach me?
 On my e-mail, 'joaocarlosneto2002@gmail.com'!